lengran/OpenPrefirePrac/README.md

 ### Adjust default settings

-Now the plugins supports loading default settings of difficulty and training mode from a json file.
+Now the plugin supports loading default settings of difficulty and training mode from a json file.
 You can rename *default_cfg.json.example* to *default_cfg.json* and modify the value as you like.

-Explaination of values:
+Explanation of values:

 - Difficulty
     - 0: No healing.